syt2/CNN/README.md

 # CNNs for image classification
-Backup of code I used to train CNNs for image classification from scratch.
+Back up of code I used to train CNNs for image classification from scratch.

 ### Requirement
 - `pytorch 1.1.0+`